reddit/baseplate.py/docs/baseplate/core.rst

 Authentication
 --------------

-If the application is dealing with authentication either directly from the authentication service or from upstream services, there are some support interfaces available for easily working with passing context down or picking up passed down contexts.
+If the application is directly receiving authentication from the authentication service or if it is receiving and wants to check authentication received from an upstream service, there are some support interfaces available for easily working with passing context down or picking up passed down contexts.
+These helpers allow for the application to easily verify and access important values to ensure actions it is performing should be allowed in the current context.

 When receiving an initial authentication token from the authentication service, the application should properly store the token in an